Jm-Shina/learning-git-newtry/README.md

 # learning-git-newtry

-this repo was used to learn how to push
+this repo was used to learn proper use of git